ManojNallusamy/SortingVisualizer/README.md

 # SortingVisualizer
 Using Python(pygame)

-Merge sort visualization is done here.
+Merge sort, Quick sort, Insertion sort and Heap sort visualization is done here.

-To know about Merge sort:https://www.geeksforgeeks.org/merge-sort/

 The visualization is done using pygame in Python.